 Rental bikes will now be available in season at the River-to-Ridge parking lot, through a partnership between OSI and New Paltz Biking.
 The concession at the Springtown Road trailhead also provides a free hydration station to fill water bottles, as well as a dog waste station with bags and refuse receptacles.

 For more on the new River-to-Ridge Trail, including a downloadable map, visit www.openspaceinstitute.org.

 Only a fraction of the content from each issue of New Paltz Times is posted online.
-To read it all, subscribe today and take advantage of our Memorial Day sale to get six months for just $15.
-Learn more.
+To read it all, take advantage of our Dog Days subscription sale and get six months for just $15.

 Like what you're reading?